 A few years ago, finding a good laptop under $300 was near impossible.
 These days, you can easily find inexpensive hardware that can play videos and browse the web smoothly and efficiently.
-Most of the laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run on lower-end hardware.
-While laptops in this price range can handle most everyday and basic tasks, you'll be hard-pressed to find the best gaming laptops under $300, as for gaming you need more powerful hardware than this price point allows for.
+Most laptops on this list are Chromebooks because Chrome OS is a much lighter operating system than Windows and macOS, meaning it can run on lower-end hardware.
+Unfortunately, you won't find any Apple laptops in this article as MacBooks are much more expensive.
+We've also omitted the 'best gaming laptop under $300' category since gaming requires powerful hardware that typically cost more.

-If you want to stick with Chrome OS but prefer a 2-in-1, get the Lenovo Chromebook Duet (2020), a Chrome OS tablet with a detachable keyboard.
+If you want to stick with Chrome OS but prefer a 2-in-1 tablet form factor, get the Lenovo Chromebook Duet (2020), a Chrome OS tablet with a detachable keyboard.
 You can detach the keyboard to make it easier to hold when viewing content or attach it when you need to type something.
 It has a sharp, bright, and colorful display, which is hard to find on inexpensive Chromebooks.
-The keyboard comes with the device, so there's no need to purchase it separately.
-However, it isn't the most comfortable keyboard; it's fine for a couple of emails but not for typing out a long paper.
+The keyboard comes with the device, so there's no need to buy it separately.
+However, it isn't the most comfortable keyboard; it's fine for a couple of emails but not for typing a long paper.
 Battery life is excellent at nearly 12 hours of light productivity or seven hours of video playback.

 If you can stretch your budget slightly, we recommend getting the Lenovo Chromebook Duet 5 instead.
 It has a much better OLED display that produces more vibrant colors and inky blacks, as well as a faster processor.
 Like the Duet, the keyboard comes with the device, although it's just as uncomfortable to type on.
 The display supports pen input, and there's even a dock on the back cover to store the pen for transport, but you need to buy the stylus separately.